 Copyright licensing of traditional knowledge is a challenge.
 Traditional Ecological Knowledge is considered collective to the community - it belongs to all, not to one person.
 Copyright is generally held by a single individual.
 Also, traditional knowledge systems evolve and adapt to the physical and social environment - hard to copyright something that is not static.

-If articles of this nature are of interest to you, consider signing up for our free, weekly newsletter.
+If articles of this nature are of interest to you, consider signing up for our free, monthly newsletter.